Protective Headgear for Special Needs

 Martial Arts Headgear

 You may also find a suitable headgear from a martial arts equipment supplier.
 Those have great protection if the patient is kicked in the head!
-Here is at least one.
-We found it with this Google search, and we know that there are others.
+Again a Google search will find them.
 If possible, get one that meets the ASTM F-2397 standard for martial arts headgear.

 If you find some other type of helmet that meets your doctor's description of what you need, please let us know so that we can add it to this page.